 Starting with custom wood flooring

-Whether specifying a decorative border around a kitchen island, parquet floor in the foyer or a custom-designed medallion in the dining-room, wood floor inlays are a personal and enduring design element inside and out.
-Here, a manufacturer imparts technical information and the particulars of custom wood flooring specification.
+Whether specifying a decorative border around a kitchen island, a parquet floor in the foyer, or a custom-designed medallion in the dining room, wood floor inlays are a personal and enduring design element inside and out.
+Here, a manufacturer imparts technical information and the particulars of custom wood flooring specifications.

 History